California Lemon Law News + Info

 This recall is known as NHTSA Campaign Number 25V158000 or Ford Recall 25S26.

-In March 2025, Ford recalled 12,833 model year 2021–2024 Bronco Sport and 2022–2023 Maverick that were repaired incorrectly under a previous recall.6 The Body Control Module and Powertrain Control Modules may fail to detect when the 12-volt batteries fail, allowing for vehicle stalling and loss of motive power.
-Bronco Sport and Maverick vehicle owners under this recall had the incorrect software installed.
+In March 2025, Ford recalled 12,833 model year 2021–2024 Bronco Sports and 2022–2023 Maverick vehicles that were previously recalled and repaired incorrectly.6 The Body Control Module and Powertrain Control Modules may fail to detect when the 12-volt batteries fail, allowing the vehicle to stall and lose motive power.
+Bronco Sport and Maverick vehicle owners affected by this recall had incorrect software installed on their vehicles.

 Recall notices are expected to be sent April 24, 2025.
 Ford and Lincoln dealerships will update the Body Control Module and Powertrain Control Module with the correct software.7